 The new BALDWIN HILLS-CRENSHAW PLAZA was developed by Manhattan Beach-based Alexander Haagen Properties and the Los Angeles County Redevelopment Agency.
 The complex included a 2-level (141,900 square foot) Sears and encompassed 850,000 leasable square feet, with space for 100 stores and services.
 The interior was done in a "trendy art deco" fashion, with pastel colors, skylights and tropical plantings.

 An official grand opening was held for the 120 million dollar facility on November 4, 1988.
 The dedication was attended by Tom Bradley (Mayor of Los Angeles), Kenneth Hahn (Los Angeles County Supervisor), and developer Alexander Haagen.
 Thirty stores opened along with the mall.
-By November 1989, there were a total of sixty-five in operation.
+By November 1989, sixty-five were in operation.

 Peripheral structures were added to the mall site in the 1990s.
 A (43,300 square foot) Lucky Stores supermarket opened in December 1991.
-The nation's first Magic Johnson Theatres megaplex, the Crenshaw 12, made its debut on June 30, 1995.
+The nation's first Magic Johnson Theatres megaplex, the Crenshaw 12, debuted on June 30, 1995.
 It was eventually reconfigured with fifteen screens.

-The Broadway was rebranded as a Macy's in November 1996.
-This store closed January 10, 1999.
-On January 22, 2003, Wal-Mart opened its first 3-level store in the building.
-On September 9, 2006, Macy's rebranded Robinsons-May and returned to BALDWIN HILLS-CRENSHAW PLAZA, following a 7-year hiatus.
+The Broadway was rebranded by Macy's in November 1996.
+This store closed on January 10, 1999.
+Wal-Mart opened their first 3-level store in the vacant building on January 22, 2003.
+Macy's rebranded Robinsons-May on September 9, 2006; returning to BALDWIN HILLS-CRENSHAW PLAZA after a 7-year hiatus.

 Alexander Haagen Properties morphed into a concern known as Center Trust, Incorporated.
 This company merged with San Diego-based Pan Pacific Retail Properties in November 2002.
-BALDWIN HILLS-CRENSHAW PLAZA was sold to Encino-based Hager Pacific Properties in April 2003.
-The complex was re-sold in February 2006, with Chicago-based Capri Capital Investors becoming the new owner.
+BALDWIN HILLS-CRENSHAW PLAZA was acquired by Encino-based Hager Pacific Properties in April 2003.
+The complex was re-sold in February 2006, with Chicago-based Capri Capital Investors becoming its new owner.
 Los Angeles-based Primestar Development was hired to manage the property.

 The mall proper was also given an interior and exterior remodeling, which included a face lift for Macy's, as well as the installation of a new Dining Court and live performance area.
 Post & Beam and Buffalo Wild Wings restaurants -and a freestanding Staples- joined the tenant list.
 The remodeled mall was re-dedicated in April 2012.

 WalMart had been operating at BALDWIN HILLS-CRENSHAW PLAZA for 13 years.
 They abruptly shuttered the store on January 17, 2016, only 2 days after said closure was announced.
-Sears initiated a going out of business sale at their 31-year-old store in December 2019.
+Sears initiated a going out of business sale at their 31-year-old store in December 2019 and closed for good in February 2020.
+Macy's went dark in March 2023, leaving the mall with no anchor stores.

 Sources: